miscounting/RewardBot/README.md

 ## Run

-The included run.sh script will get you going!
-(Windows users may want to rename this file to run.cmd)
+The included scripts (run.cmd for Windows, run.sh for Mac/linux) will get you going!